Flathead Lake: Geology

 Flathead Lake lies at the southern end of a geological feature called the Rocky Mountain Trench.
 The trench, which formed with the Rocky Mountains, extends north into the southern Yukon as a straight, steep valley, which also holds the headwaters of the Columbia River.
 During the last ice age this trench was filled by an enormous glacier.
 As the glacier moved southward it carved out the trench.
 The Polson Moraine, near present-day Polson, Montana, marks the southernmost extent of the glacier during the last ice age and thus is the site of the glacier's terminal moraine.

 The large size of the Polson Moraine indicates that the glacier stalled here for many years before retreating.
 As the climate warmed, a portion of the glacier in the Mission Valley receded more slowly than the main body, which kept the lake basin from being filled with sediment.
 Eventually this ice also melted, forming a lake behind the moraine.
 Once the water reached the top of this moraine dam, it began to cut a channel through it.
 Most moraine dammed lakes drain quickly because water cuts entirely through the moraine.
-However, Flathead Lake remains because a bedrock hill buried underneath the Polson Moraine prevented the moraine from being completely cut through so the meltwater never completely drained.
+Flathead Lake remained because a bedrock hill buried underneath the Polson Moraine prevented the moraine from being completely cut through so the meltwater never completely drained.

 At one time, probably when the valley was partially filled by a glacier, the level of Flathead Lake was about 500 ft higher and drained through the valley west of Elmo, Montana, which is at the end of Big Arm Bay, bottom center in the aerial photo above.
 Water carved out a wide, flat-bottomed pass with a deeper, narrow channel at the south edge of the pass.
 The deeper channel and traces of the dry riverbed are still visible from Route 28.

-Fish

-Flathead Lake is home to a number of native and non-native fishes, and is managed cooperatively by both Montana Fish, Wildlife and Parks and the Confederated Salish and Kootenai Tribes.
-The lake is home to the semi-annual "Mack Days" Lake Trout fishing contest, which aims to reduce the non-native "Mackinaw trout" or lake trout (Salvelinus namaycush) populations, as well as educate people about the Flathead Lake Fisheries Management Plan.
-Like the majority of other nonnative species, they became established in the lake from the late 1800s-early 1900s.
-The introduction of lake trout has placed increased pressure on the ecologically similar threatened native bull trout (Salvelinus confluentus).

-Since the inception of this event in 2002, over 402,000 lake trout have been harvested.